 - Grant recipients must include appropriate acknowledgement of financial support from the NFSP in all printed materials generated for the project.

-- Status reports of progress with the capital project are required quarterly.
-Within 6 (six) months from the completion date, a final report and financial accounting of the expenditure of the grant funds must be submitted.
+- Within 6 (six) months from the completion date, a final report and financial accounting of the expenditure of the grant funds must be submitted.
 A final report form will be provided.
 If the project is not completed in accordance with the contract, the grant funds must be returned.

 The National Fund for Sacred Places grants are awarded for capital preservation projects.
 Grants may be used for the restoration, rehabilitation, stabilization, and preservation of designated historic sites and structures, including bricks-and-mortar construction and associated management of construction and design services.